 - Don’t go overboard with the twice-baked ingredients.
 If you add too much to the sweet potato mash, you’ll end up with giant mounds when you put the filling back in the shells, and it becomes too unmanageable.
 Practice a little restraint, people!

-- Adding tofu—especially silken tofu—makes the filling creamy without a ton of high-fat dairy.
+- Adding tofu—especially silken tofu—makes the filling creamy without a ton of high-fat dairy (and it makes the twice-baked potatoes vegan).
 I used half a package for 5 sweet potatoes.
 (You can use the remaining silken tofu in smoothies or pasta sauce.)
 That said, grated sharp cheddar is a go-to ingredient, too!

 - Add an egg to make the sweet potato a main dish.
 When you go to bake the sweet potatoes a second time, make an indentation in the mound and crack and egg into the “nest.”
 You’ll bake at 400 degrees for about 15 minutes, or until the yolk is set.
 Seriously yum.